 The words “green” and organic are flying hither and yon these days and it can be hard to tell what it really means if it means anything at all, and how authentic the term really is.
 In this part of the 21st century, there are eco-friendly things happening all the time that hardly pass notice anymore.
 For example, I rarely come across a new construction or renovation project that doesn’t have recycling bins or contractors who aren’t conscientious about their general footprint.

 That being said, I also see my fair share of brand new furnishings, perfectly good cabinets that are ripped out, and sent to the landfill for something more “up-to-date,” and mainstream paints, finishes, and textiles off-gas fumes that are truly toxic and compromise interior air quality.

 For that reason, it’s important to figure out what Eco-Friendly Design really means, and which level of a green design you’re interested in participating in.

 In a true, eco-friendly design – certain tenets are in place:

 Focus on Indoor Air Quality

 For all that we are encouraged to be outside and enjoy Mother Nature, the reality is that the average American spends about 90% of his or her time indoors.
-This is according to the Environmental Protection Agency, that also cites, “…a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.”
+This is according to the Environmental Protection Agency, which also cites, “…a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.”

 Prioritizing indoor air quality by purchasing paints and furnishings that have zero- to low-VOC content is one of the best things you can do to promote an eco-friendly design.
-Purchasing products with a Green Guard certification not only makes your home more eco-friendly, it increases the demand for more eco-friendly products, and diminishes the market demands for toxic products.
+Purchasing products with a Green Guard certification not only make your home more eco-friendly, it increases the demand for more eco-friendly products, and diminishes the market demands for toxic products.